-- Keep it simple with just beans and cheese
+- Keep it simple with just beans and cheese.

-- Add some greens like spinach
+- Add some greens like spinach.

-Prep the veggie enchiladas and tuck them into a casserole dish.
+Prep the enchiladas and tuck them into a casserole dish.
 Cover and refrigerate for up to two days before baking off.
 Remove them from the refrigerator to bring them back to room temperature while the oven preheats.
 Add the salsa and cheese topping and bake.

 If the enchiladas go directly into the oven from the refrigerator, add an additional 10 minutes to the baking time.

-For the meat eaters at the table
+🥩 For the Meat Eaters at the Table

 Buy a roasted chicken and shred the breast meat into long thin strips OR sauté some peeled and deveined shrimp with some lime juice, salt and pepper.